 Yosemite Yurts at Thousand Trails

-Of course, we chose a yurt but before I share about glamping in a yurt, I want to talk about the Yosemite Lakes RV Resort.
+Of course, we chose a yurt but before I share about glamping in a yurt, I want to talk about the Yosemite Lakes RV Park.
 Don’t let the name fool you, there is no lake on site but no worries, it doesn’t need one.
 There is a small river that runs through it that was perfect for us.
 If you are looking for an actual lake, Lake Don Pedro is 35 miles away.

 Yosemite Lakes RV Resort

 Yosemite Lakes has a lodge with lots of comfy seating inside and out, pool tables, really slow wifi 😉 and lots of game you can check out.
 Next to the front desk is a quirky mini golf course.
 It really weathered but we still had fun playing on it.

 There is also a brand new playground that looks really fun.
 (It was installed after we visited so I have no pictures).